meirwah/awesome-incident-response/README.md

 * [GRR Rapid Response](https://github.com/google/grr) - Incident response framework focused on remote live forensics.
 It consists of a python agent (client) that is installed on target systems, and a python server infrastructure that can manage and talk to the agent.
 * [Kolide Fleet](https://kolide.com/fleet) - State of the art host monitoring platform tailored for security experts.
 Leveraging Facebook's battle-tested osquery project, Kolide delivers fast answers to big questions.
 * [Limacharlie](https://github.com/refractionpoint/limacharlie) - Endpoint security platform composed of a collection of small projects all working together that gives you a cross-platform (Windows, OSX, Linux, Android and iOS) low-level environment for managing and pushing additional modules into memory to extend its functionality.
-* [Mozilla Investigator (MIG)](http://mig.mozilla.org/) - Platform to perform investigative surgery on remote endpoints.
+* [Mozilla Investigator (MIG)](http://mozilla.github.io/mig/) - [DEPRECATED] Platform to perform investigative surgery on remote endpoints.
 It enables investigators to obtain information from large numbers of systems in parallel, thus accelerating investigation of incidents and day-to-day operations security.
 * [MozDef](https://github.com/mozilla/MozDef) - Automates the security incident handling process and facilitate the real-time activities of incident handlers.
 * [nightHawk](https://github.com/biggiesmallsAG/nightHawkResponse) - Application built for asynchronus forensic data presentation using ElasticSearch as the backend.
 It's designed to ingest Redline collections.
 * [Open Computer Forensics Architecture](http://sourceforge.net/projects/ocfa/) - Another popular distributed open-source computer forensics framework.
 This framework was built on Linux platform and uses postgreSQL database for storing data.